 "Hey, just wanted to touch base and see how you're doing.
 How did you find that last meeting?
 Any progress on the goal we set for you?
 Looking forward to hearing from you soon."

-You can make the check-in process more structured, too if you feel that’s what’s needed.
+Mentors can make the check-in process more structured, too if they feel it’s necessary.
 As explained by Anup Kayastha, owner of Height Comparison:

 “It's easy to get distracted by work or other commitments, so set up check-in times during which both parties check in on how things are going.
 This will help keep everyone on track and ensure that everyone feels heard.”

-Oftentimes, junior employees will fear making errors, or worse, defend every mistake they make.
-Not realizing that, accepting your flaws is the first step in improving.
+Oftentimes, junior employees fear making errors, or worse, defend every mistake they make not realizing that accepting your flaws is the first step in improving.

-Lead by example and demonstrate your vulnerability.
-Communicate the areas where you believe you can improve as a leader, and ask your employees what things you can work on to better support them as a leader.
+Mentors need to lead by example and demonstrate their vulnerability.
+They should communicate the areas where they believe they can improve as a mentor, and ask their mentees what things they can work on to better support them.

 Datis Mohsenipour, from Outback Team Building & Training shares that in his experience, doing this helps strengthen the relationship between mentors and mentees.